-- save up your Nectar or Clubcard points from now and use them for the Xmas shop.
+- save up your Nectar or Clubcard points all year and use them for the Xmas shop

 Create your own traditions!

-Invent some new – and cheap! – family traditions:
+Invent some new – and inexpensive! – family traditions:

-- compile a set of cheesy Xmas songs to play whilst cooking or making craft-y things with the kids;
+- a set of Xmas songs to play whilst cooking or making crafty things with the kids;

 - have hot sausage rolls and a drink before opening presents on Christmas Day morning;